 I've started compiling the below list of the tools I think should be in every publisher, writer, editor, and author toolbox.
 I'm assuming you already have a laptop, the Internet, and an inspiring place to work.
-I will regularly add more items to this list.
+These should all be next on your list.

 Garner's Modern American Usage

 This is one of the top five most important books I own and would definitely make the desert island cut.
 It is both a desk reference and an entertaining read for anyone who self-describes as a book nerd, English major, or writer.

 Papermate Flair Felt Tip Pens

 Just trust me.
 These are the best pens for editing, proofing, marking up, and writing.
 I know 95% of our work is done digitally these days, but for the other 5%...
 Go with these badboys.